poisonshell/MimicBento/README.md

 # Optional: Google Maps for location blocks
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=your-api-key

+# GitHub Contributions Configuration (for Git Activity block)
+# Allowed GitHub usernames
+# This prevents abuse of your API endpoint by limiting which users' data can be fetched
+ALLOWED_GITHUB_USERS=yourgithubusername
 ```

+**GitHub Contributions Block**
+- **Whitelist Protection:** Only specified usernames can fetch contribution data, preventing your API from being used as a proxy to scrape any GitHub user's data
+- **Server-side Caching:** 5-hour cache
+- **Rate Limiting:** 20 requests per hour per IP prevents abuse and spam
+- **Graceful Degradation:** Automatically serves cached data if rate limited or API unavailable
+- **Minimal Memory:** ~60KB total memory usage for single-user portfolio setup

 **Important:** To change the admin password, see `.env.example` for hash generation instructions.